 Spring Green Minestrone

-A simple soup filled with seasonal greens and fresh herbs, this Spring Green Minestrone is a fresh take on a classic dish.
+A simple soup filled with seasonal greens and fresh herbs, this green minestrone soup is a fresh take on a classic dish.

 Spring Green Minestrone

-I used dino (or lacinato) kale in this Spring Green Minestrone, however curly kale or spinach would also work very well.
+This green minestrone soup recipe call for dino (or lacinato) kale, however, curly kale or spinach would also work very well.
 If you want to use spinach, be sure to add double or triple the amount as it will wilt a lot once cooked.

 - Prep Time: 10 minutes